lem-project/lem-project.github.io/content/en/usage/common_lisp.md

 And use one of the available commands available:

-- `M-x lisp-test-runner-run-current` or (`C-c C-r`): send the current test symbol to the connection.
+- `Alt-x lisp-test-runner-run-current` or (`C-c C-r`): send the current test symbol to the connection.
-- `M-x lisp-test-runner-run-buffer` or (`C-c C-R`): run the test suite of the current buffer.
+- `Alt-x lisp-test-runner-run-buffer` or (`C-c C-R`): run the test suite of the current buffer.

 ## APPENDIX: Lem features not found in Emacs and Slime

 Lem has some unique features.
 Did you spot them?

 - the `watch` feature, that displays evaluation results on the fly, in overlays.
-- the `M-x lisp-organize-import` function
+- the `Alt-x lisp-organize-import` function
 - when evaluating expressions (C-x C-e), Lem prints the result in an overlay.
 - function arguments and the function signature are given in a clear UI.
 - when you run the `ls` command at the REPL (the comma-command with